 Pearl is a mature woman from modest up-bringings.
 When she realizes she missed out on a lot, she decides to go back to college, in spite of her grown son's protests.
 She makes a bunch of ...
 See full summary »

 MISSED CONNECTION follows Jamie Nichols, the awkward and slightly desperate girl you took to dinner and a movie, and then dumped on the front stoop of her Brooklyn apartment.
 She'd love to ...
 See full summary »

-Murray is a male fairy godmother, and he is trying to help 8-year-old Anabel to fulfil her "simple wish" - that her father Oliver, who is a cab driver, would win the leading role in a Broadway musical.
+Murray is a male fairy godmother, and he's trying to help 8-year-old Anabel to fulfill her "simple wish" - that her father Oliver, who is a cab driver, would win the leading role in a Broadway musical.
 Unfortunately, Murray's magic wand is broken and the fairies convention is threatened by evil witches Claudia and Boots.
 Written by

 See more »